Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 Create a stateful workflow when you need to keep, review, or reference data from previous events.
 These workflows save and transfer all the inputs and outputs for each action and their states to external storage, which makes reviewing the run details and history possible after each run finishes.
 Stateful workflows provide high resiliency if outages happen.
 After services and systems are restored, you can reconstruct interrupted runs from the saved state and rerun the workflows to completion.
 Stateful workflows can continue running for much longer than stateless workflows.

 Create a stateless workflow when you don't need to keep, review, or reference data from previous events in external storage after each run finishes for later review.
 These workflows save all the inputs and outputs for each action and their states in memory only, not in external storage.
 As a result, stateless workflows have shorter runs that are typically less than 5 minutes, faster performance with quicker response times, higher throughput, and reduced running costs because the run details and history aren't saved in external storage.
 However, if outages happen, interrupted runs aren't automatically restored, so the caller needs to manually resubmit interrupted runs.
-These workflows can only run synchronously.

 A stateless workflow provides the best performance when handling data or content, such as a file, that doesn't exceed 64 KB in total size.
 Larger content sizes, such as multiple large attachments, might significantly slow your workflow's performance or even cause your workflow to crash due to out-of-memory exceptions.
 If your workflow might have to handle larger content sizes, use a stateful workflow instead.